The First Farmers

 Also around this time the Glenwood people lived in western Iowa and eastern Nebraska.
 They lived in small clusters of houses and farmed.
 They interacted little with other tribes.
 By 1300 these people disappeared from the Glenwood area.
 It is believed they moved out of Iowa and merged with other tribes.

 The crops that were tended by the early inhabitants include many familiar plants.
-Some of the plants continue to be cultivated, while farmers often do their best to get rid of some of the others that are now considered weeds.
+Some of the plants continue to be cultivated, while some others are now considered weeds.
 Also, just as the farmers of today rotate crops or experiment with entirely new plants, Iowa's earliest farmers were willing to try new things.
-For example, corn was introduced about 800 CE, but did not become a staple crop until later.
+For example, corn was introduced about 800, but did not become a staple crop until later.